 Deacon Baldy’s – 5447 Fm 1488 Rd, Magnolia, TX– is Magnolia’s newest hub for craft beers and food truck favorites.
 Owners Kevin and Joey have created an experience that combines robust beers and cocktails, a variety of cuisine from the best food trucks, and an inviting atmosphere for a wide range of ages and interests.
 The open-air bar is great for large groups and is perfect for the entire family.
 There are fun yard games for the kids, Flat screen TV’s for the sports junkies, a cool breeze from 3 Big Ass Fans (that’s really what they’re called), and community seating under the pavilion.

-I spent most of my Sunday at Deacon Baldy’s with a couple “foodie friends” after a what seemed like a matter of minutes on the patio, there was no doubt that Magnolia’s only Bar and Food Truck Park is just what the city needed.
+There’s was no doubt that Magnolia’s only Bar and Food Truck Park is just what this city needed.
 At Deacon Baldy’s the beer is always cold and food is served hot and fresh from the handful of food trucks on property.
-A couple fan favorites on property are; Houston’s Chopped Champion, Chef Tune and Craft Burger Food Truck; The Lucky Fig by Chef, cookbook author, and TV personality Luca Manfe; Chef Joshua’s Southeast Asian BBQ truck, Beefy’s; and The Grove Dount Truck that serves everything from Banh Mi sandwiches to kronuts.
+Though there are a variety of trucks on property, celebrate National Burger Day with Houston’s Chopped Champion, Chef Shannen Tune & Craft Burger Food Truck.

-I was a little anxious about the “lamb poutine,” simply because I’ve convinced myself that I don’t like lamb.
+The “lamb poutine,” was a new experience.
+Simply because I’ve convinced myself that I don’t like lamb.
 I was totally surprised to discover that while I may not like lamb, I will eat THE HELL out of some lamb poutine.
 The succulent lamb melted like butter in my mouth!
 It’s texture paired perfectly with the cheese curds and crispy fries.

 Of course I didn’t leave with out trying a few beers.
 As you know, I am super indecisive about mostly everything in life.
 So when it came to the 40+ beers on tap I “tapped out,” and headed straight for the beer flights.
 It’s the best way (IMO) to taste a little bit of everything, and I take pride in that.